Corentin-glt/transaction_monitoring/README.md

 # Transaction Monitoring app 🚀

+This is the Transaction Monitoring repository.

+> A Transaction Monitoring System (TMS) is a solution used by financial institutions and businesses to track, analyze, and detect potentially suspicious transactions in real-time or retrospectively.
+It helps ensure compliance with regulatory requirements, such as anti-money laundering (AML) and fraud prevention, by identifying patterns, anomalies, or behaviors that deviate from expected norms.
+TMS often leverages rules, machine learning, and risk-based approaches to automate monitoring and generate alerts for further investigation.

-This is the Transaction Monitoring repository, before to start please to follow these steps.
+Before to start please to follow the below steps 👇.

 ---